How do I know it's spam?

 - in person.

-You may also get relevant marketing messages if you make your email address or phone number public.
-If you don't want to receive marketing messages, you should write that with the email or number.
+You may also be sent marketing messages relevant to your role or position if you make your email address or phone number public.
+If you don't want to receive marketing messages, you should write that clearly where your email or number is published.

 If a sender breaks the spam rules, you can complain.